Sonoma Raceway: The Chute

 The track was modified in 1998, adding the Chute, which bypassed turns 5 and 6 (the Carousel), shortening the course to 1.949 mi.
 The Chute was only used for NASCAR events such as the Toyota/Save Mart 350, and was criticized by many drivers, who prefer the full layout.
 In 2001, it was replaced with the 70° turn, 4A bringing the track to its current dimensions of 1.990 mi.

 The Chute was built primarily for spectator visibility, to increase speeds, and improve competition for the stock cars, which are not necessarily groomed well for road course racing.
 However, it has been criticized for taking away a primary passing point, and some INDYCAR drivers believe eliminating the Chute and replacing it with a new hairpin at Turn 4A, then rejoining the track at Turn 5, would create a circuit with three passing zones (Turn 4, Turn 7, and Turn 11).
 Furthermore, the speeds of the current layout with the Chute have been slower than if the full configuration was used.

 The layout is now used as a Club circuit with options, as at the end of 2018 season, NASCAR returned to the full circuit in 2019.
-In 2022, NASCAR will be returning to The Chute layout.
+In 2022, NASCAR returned to the Chute layout.